jgwaugh/freqseq/README.md

 ## Intro

-`freqseq` stands for "Frequentist Sequential" and is an implementation of one sided frequentist sequential hypothesis testing in  `python`.
+`freqseq` stands for "Frequentist Sequential" and is an implementation of one sided frequentist sequential A/B testing in  `python`.
 Credit for the initial derivation goes to [Evan Miller](https://www.evanmiller.org/sequential-ab-testing.html).
 I've simply gone over his derivation in more granularity, added calculations dealing with treatment assignment bias, and written a `python` implementation.

 ## Problem